 Later US PT's used the leaning brace shown on the model cannon below and they didn't seem to bother with sights.
 The leaning brace would have given much better control over the guns elevation for shooting at aircraft.

-A very good World of Warships, Naval Weapons, documentary on the 20mm Oerlikon on Youtube: https://www.youtube.com/watch?v=W7qExnBNWJk
+A very good documentary from World of Warships, Naval Weapons, on the 20mm Oerlikon on Youtube: https://www.youtube.com/watch?v=W7qExnBNWJk

 Excuse the base on the photo above, this is actually the base for the 37mm Canon and if you look at the photo for that canon it shows the correct base for the 20mm.